russ-schumacher/ats641_spring2022/lab1.md

 ## Setting up your environment

 Now we will set up an environment with the packages we need to have installed.
-Here is a link to an environment file that we'll use for the class (again, borrowed from Unidata's workshop materials): [environment.yml file](environment_ats641_2022.yml)
+Here is a link to an environment file that we'll use for the class (adapted from Unidata's workshop materials): [environment.yml file](environment_ats641_2022.yml)

 To set up this environment, follow these steps: